Tax or Mill Levy Rates

 Once DFA determines the rates, they are sent to the County Commission for approval.
 Upon approval, the rates are applied to the tax roll, and taxes are calculated for tax bills.

 *Bonds that are passed in elections may also increase the tax rates.

 Example of Calculation Applicable Tax

-Taxable value on real and personal property is on third of the total appraised value, minus any allowable exemptions, such as head-of-household or veteran’s exemption.
+Taxable value on real and personal property is 1/3 or one-third of the total appraised value, minus any allowable exemptions, such as head-of-household or veteran’s exemption.
 The net taxable value is then multiplied by the tax rate to determine the actual taxes property owners are billed.
 Property in New Mexico is classified as residential or non-residential and is taxed at different rates.

 |Full Value Of Property||$ 100,000|

 |Calculate Taxable Value||Total Assessed Value / 3|

 |Calculate Total Taxes Owed||Net Taxable Value * Mil Rate|